 A director who is not an employee or officer of CTC is compensated for his or her services through a combination of retainers and attendance fees.
-Director compensation is paid in cash and/or DSUs at the option of each director.
+Director compensation is paid in cash and may be received in DSUs, at the option of each director, subject to the director's eligibility to participate in the DSU Plan for Directors.